-- 17. Louis Kassiou was not involved in the audit at all. - 18.
-Ilias Kassiou cooperated with the audit and the investigation. - 19.
-Although correspondence was sent to both Louis and Ilias Kassiou, only Ilias authored the responses.

-- 20. Louis Kassiou did not personally respond to the Inquiry Board's correspondence directed to him nor appear at any of the Inquiry Board Hearings.
-He was, for a short time, represented by an interstate law firm but the law firm advised it no longer represented him. - 21.
+- 18. Louis Kassiou was not involved in the audit at all. - 19.
+Ilias Kassiou cooperated with the audit and the investigation. - 20.
+Although correspondence was sent to both Louis and Ilias Kassiou, only Ilias authored the responses. - 21.
+Louis Kassiou did not personally respond to the Inquiry Board's correspondence directed to him nor appear at any of the Inquiry Board Hearings.
+He was, for a short time, represented by an interstate law firm but the law firm advised it no longer represented him. - 22.
 Ilias Kassiou appeared at an early Directions Hearing of the Inquiry Board.
 He explained that he was only able to communicate with Louis Kassiou through a third party and that he believed that Louis Kassiou had moved interstate to work.
-He also indicated that he intended to wind up the company. - 22.
-Ilias Kassiou was excused from attendance at any further hearings. - 23.
-In relation to the early issuing of invoices (early Invoicing), Ilias Kassiou submitted in correspondence in the audit that; - "In the last 15 years we have always issued the frame stage invoice once the blockwork is completed. ...
+He also indicated that he intended to wind up the company. - 23.
+Ilias Kassiou was excused from attendance at any further hearings. - 24.
+In relation to the early issuing of invoices (early Invoicing), Ilias Kassiou submitted in correspondence in the audit that. - "In the last 15 years we have always issued the frame stage invoice once the blockwork is completed. ...
 Frame stage is when all walls are up in accordance with the plan.
-This was the case prior to sending the invoice to the client." - 24.
-In relation to the change to the footings not in accordance with the in force building permit, lias Kassiou said in correspondence during the audit; - "We generally only do amendments at the end of the build as this is cheaper than doing it multiple of times.
-This is even more important now due to the extreme build price rises." - 25.
+This was the case prior to sending the invoice to the client."
+2 - 25.
+In relation to the change to the footings not in accordance with the in-force building permit, llias Kassiou said in correspondence during the audit; - "We generally only do amendments at the end of the build as this is cheaper than doing it multiple of times.
+This is even more important now due to the extreme build price rises."
+3 - 26.
 Essentially, Kassiou denies any breach of regulation 41HE(2)(a) or section 55 of the Act.

-Building Practitioner's defences to each Allegation are as follows:
+Building Practitioner's Defences to Each Allegation are as Follows:

-- 26. RE: Early invoicing at the frame stage - 1.
+- 27. RE: Early invoicing at the frame stage - 1.
 The regulations do not specify what the frame stage is. - 2.
 We have been issuing frame stage invoices once the walls were up for the last 15 years. - 3.
-This is the first complaints (sic) we have received. - 27.
+This is the first complaints (sic) we have received.4 - 28.
 RE: Change to footings without amending the building permit - 1.
 It is too expensive to amend the building permit during the construction. - 2.
 It is cheaper to obtain verbal consent from the certifier and wait until the end of the build to issue an amended building permit. - 3.
-The fixings (\) were supposed to be the same as our display home at the time and we noticed the details were incorrect.
-We made the adjustment as we had told the client external design was the exact same as our display home. - 4.
-This was a minor alternation and did not affect the structure or integrity of the home it was a change to the aesthetics of the porch.
+The fixings() were supposed to be the same as our display home at the time and we noticed the details were incorrect.
+We made the adjustment as we had told the client external design was the exact same as our display home.